Disorder-resilient transition of Helical to Conical ground states in M$_{1/3}$NbS$_2$, M=Cr,Mn: NMR Results

 \subsubsection{DFT in the {\rm Mn} compound}

 Also in this case the largest component of the EFG tensor is aligned with $c$ and we obtained $V_{zz}=2.9 \times 10^{21}$~V/m$^2$, which results in $\nu_Q= 3.5$ MHz, which compares well with the experimental $\nu_Q=2|\Delta \nu_1(0)|=3.15(5)$ MHz.
 The hyperfine parameters are dominated by the contact part also in this case, which is found to be 20 times larger than orbital and dipolar contributions, which are therefore neglected in the following discussion.
-The contact field is predicted to be 34.5~T, in perfect agreement with the experimentally observed value.
+The estimate for the contact field depends on the inclusion of relativistic effects for $3s$ electrons.
+When included in the core, their wave-function is obtained from the solution of the spin-polarized Dirac equation.
+This produces an estimate of about 30 T for the contact part, while keeping $3s$ in valence raises this value to 50 T. The former value is more reliable, but we mention that removing 3s semi-core states from valence also represent an approximation.